 Equality, diversity and inclusion (EDI) is a key priority in the Medical Research Council (MRC) and in 2021 diversity was established as one of the new MRC values.
 Concerted effort is being made to ensure that EDI is embedded across all MRC work, and we recognise that our success and competitiveness as an organisation depends on the ability to embrace EDI and draw on the diverse skills, understanding and experience of our people.

 Our aim is to provide an inclusive culture where individual differences and diversity are welcomed: in our workforce, applicants for jobs and funding, and MRC Council and its advisory bodies.
 Everyone has a part to play each day in ensuring we foster a fair and respectful environment.

 MRC is currently conducting an EDI audit exploring four key areas (data, policies, processes and culture).
 EDI audits are a powerful means of discovering and generating evidence and data to help shape MRC’s EDI priorities and generate recommendations, which will be detailed in a comprehensive EDI action plan to be published in due course.

-In 2021, MRC launched an EDI advocates programme across Head Office and all members of staff are welcome to join.
+In 2021, MRC launched an EDI Advocates Programme across Head Office, which has since been opened up to all members of staff across UK Research and Innovation (UKRI).

-EDI Advocates play a key role, as part of the wider EDI programme of work, in improving the ways of working within the MRC Head Office by acting as visible champions for an inclusive, equitable and open culture that encourages diversity of opinion and background.
+EDI Advocates play a key role, as part of the wider EDI programme of work, in improving the ways of working by acting as visible champions for an inclusive, equitable and open culture that encourages diversity of opinion and background.
 They will also contribute towards driving positive culture change by challenging behaviours, attitudes and how we talk about diversity and inclusion.